 |---|---|---|

-| Assembly | 5.0 | Fully assembled delivery simplifies day-one |
+| Assembly | 5.0 | Fully assembled delivery simplifies day one |

-| Cooling / Breathability | 3.4 | Biggest “snuggle zone”; warmth builds over long hangs |
+| Cooling / Breathability | 3.4 | The biggest snuggle zone, so warmth builds over time |

-| Seat Comfort | 4.8 | Deep, plush comfort is the star of the show |
+| Seat Comfort | 4.8 | Deep, plush comfort is the main draw |

-| Back Support | 4.0 | Relaxed profile; best with lumbar support for long sessions |
+| Back Support | 4.0 | Relaxed profile; lumbar support helps on longer sessions |

-| Seat Depth Fit | 4.0 | Very deep; great for lounging, mixed for upright sitting |
+| Seat Depth Fit | 4.0 | Very deep; excellent for lounging, mixed for upright sitting |

-| Durability | 4.4 | Strong listed structure and capacity support heavy real-life use |
+| Durability | 4.4 | The listed structure and capacity support heavy daily use |

-| Layout Practicality | 3.7 | Incredible if you have space; impractical if you do not |
+| Layout Practicality | 3.7 | Excellent if you have room; impractical if you do not |

-| Ease of Movement / Repositioning | 3.2 | Most difficult to adjust once placed |
+| Ease of Movement / Repositioning | 3.2 | The hardest of the three to adjust once placed |

-| Cleaning | 3.1 | Highest maintenance load due to scale and corners |
+| Cleaning | 3.1 | The biggest maintenance load because of scale and corners |

-| Value | 3.3 | Premium spend; you pay for size more than versatility |
+| Value | 3.3 | You are paying more for size and impact than versatility |

 Compare Performance Scores of These Sofas